 HSLC continues to provide a variety of services to the Office of Commonwealth Libraries and the Pennsylvania Department of Education.
 These include managing the core library services provided statewide: the ACCESS PENNSYLVANIA Catalog and ILL System, the Chat reference service, access to E-Resources, and PA Photos and Documents.

 In 2013 HSLC coordinated access to all statewide library initiatives under www.powerlibrary.org and in 2015 developed a portal just for kids called POWER Kids, specially designed to serve kids in grades K-5.
-Additionally, HSLC supports special initiatives of the Office of Commonwealth Libraries including ILEAD, Pennsylvania Demographic Profiles, Scan PA and other services as needed.
+HSLC now also manages a POWER Library portal for teens (POWER Teens), which was launched in 2019.